-The bonds will:
+The 2037 bonds will:

-- be direct, general, unconditional and unsubordinated Public External Debt of the Republic for which the full faith and credit of the Republic is pledged; - be initially issued in an aggregate principal amount of DOP125,000,000,000; - be issued at 99.983% plus accrued interest, if any, from February 24, 2025, payable in U.S. dollars as described below; - be subject to optional redemption prior to their scheduled maturity, as set forth under "-Optional Redemption"; - have a final maturity date of March 15, 2037; - be issued in minimum denominations of DOP8,000,000 and in integral multiples of DOP50,000 in excess thereof; - be represented by one or more registered bonds in global form, but in certain limited circumstances may be represented by bonds in certificated form.
-See "Book-Entry Settlement and Clearance"; and - be payable in respect of principal or interest in U.S. dollars, as calculated by the calculation agent by translating the peso amount into U.S. dollars at the Observed Exchange Rate on the applicable Rate Calculation Date.
+- be direct, general, unconditional and unsubordinated Public External Debt of the Republic for which the full faith and credit of the Republic is pledged; - be initially issued in an aggregate principal amount of US\$2,000,000,000; - be issued at 99.993% plus accrued interest, if any, from February 24, 2025; - be subject to optional redemption prior to their scheduled maturity, as set forth under "-Optional Redemption"; - have a final maturity date of March 15, 2037; - be issued in minimum denominations of US\$150,000 and in integral multiples of US\$1,000 in excess thereof; and - be represented by one or more registered bonds in global form, but in certain limited circumstances may be represented by bonds in certificated form.
+See "Book-Entry Settlement and Clearance".

-Interest on the bonds will:
+Interest on the 2037 bonds will:

-- accrue at the rate of 10.500% per annum; - accrue from February 24, 2025 or the most recent interest payment date; - be payable semi-annually in arrears on March 15 and September 15 of each year, commencing on September 15, 2025, to the holders of record on the March 14 and September 14 (whether or not a business day) immediately preceding the related interest payment date; and - be computed on the basis of a 360-day year comprised of twelve 30-day months.
+- accrue at the rate of 6.950% per annum; - accrue from February 24, 2025 or the most recent interest payment date; - be payable semi-annually in arrears on March 15 and September 15 of each year, commencing on September 15, 2025, to the holders of record on the March 14 and September 14 (whether or not a business day) immediately preceding the related interest payment date; and - be computed on the basis of a 360-day year comprised of twelve 30-day months.